Estimating the Decay Rate and the Half-Life of DDT in Trout – Applying Simple Linear Regression with Logarithmic Transformation

 My Own R Function for Simple Linear Regression

 In an earlier blog post, I wrote my own function and script to conduct simple linear regression.
-Before I ran my script, I made sure to change my working directory to the folder containing this function, which was stored in the same folder as the script.
-Notice that I used the source() function to call my function, simple.linear.regression(), so that it is loaded onto the workspace first.
-I then ran simple.linear.regression() with my 2 vectors of the predictor and the target as the 2 arguments.
+First, I used setwd() to change my working directory to the folder containing this function, which was stored in the same folder as the script.
+Then, I used the source() function to call my function, simple.linear.regression(), so that it is loaded onto the workspace.
+Finally, I ran simple.linear.regression() with my 2 vectors of the predictor and the target as the 2 arguments.
 You can see that I tried to replicate the 4 main columns of the output from the lm() function.

 Estimating the Decay Rate and the Half-Life of a Chemical from Simple Linear Regression